In-Memory Database System Benchmarks & White Papers

 “It is a capital mistake to theorize before one has data.” – Sir Arthur Conan Doyle, Author

 These in-memory database system benchmarks and white papers review the distinction between an in-memory database vs. just running a disk database in-memory, and the performance results that a true IMDS can offer.
+Our goal is replacing IMDS myths with facts, and we encourage you to contact us if you have any questions after reviewing the following materials.

 In-memory database systems (IMDSs) accelerate data management.
 To provide data durability, IMDSs offer transaction logging, in which changes to the database are recorded on persistent media.
 But critics object that logging re-introduces the storage-related latency of on-disk DBMSs.
 Will an IMDS with transaction logging still outperform a traditional DBMS?
 Will type of storage—hard disk drive vs. solid state drive vs. state-of-the-art memory-tier products—affect the results?
 McObject’s original research answers these and related questions.